Lady angler catches pending world record largemouth bass at O.H. Ivie Lake

 Since then, Powell has been heavily involved in the tournament trails for the past 5 years but nothing prepared her for the fishing trip she took towards the end of February.

 Powell said that her friend Dalton Smith, owner of Dalton Smith Guide Service and fishing guide at O.H.
-Ivie Lake, had a few days off and invited her out to go fishing.
+Ivie Lake near San Angelo, had a few days off and invited her out to go fishing.
 The evening of Feb.
 27, the first day of their trip, Smith was using a tool called Livescope that serves as an underwater sonogram to help anglers see the fish and tell what’s big and what isn’t.

 “They’re doing all this research and you can see the fish.
 You can tell what’s big and you can tell what’s small and we got into this area where [Smith] was seeing a bunch of big fish,” said Powell.
 “I casted out and I caught a 10.58 pound [fish].”